madeline-code/data-analytics-portfolio/README.md

 # About Me

-I have several years of experience supporting healthcare software implementations, enterprise customer onboarding, operational reporting, and process improvement initiatives.
-I am completing a Bachelor of Science in Data Analytics while building projects that demonstrate practical skills in Python, SQL, statistical analysis, database design, and data visualization.
+I have more than five years of experience supporting healthcare software implementations, enterprise onboarding, operational reporting, and process improvement within healthcare SaaS environments.
+I am completing a Bachelor of Science in Data Analytics while building a portfolio that demonstrates practical experience with Python, SQL, R, statistical analysis, ETL pipelines, database design, and data visualization.

-I enjoy using data to solve business problems and improve decision-making, with a particular interest in healthcare analytics, predictive modeling, and business intelligence.
+My interests include healthcare analytics, business intelligence, predictive analytics, and using data to improve operational performance and decision-making.

 ---